BCBSTN App Screenshots

 Testing Process

 Following the initial round of usability testing, I synthesized user feedback and developed two prototype variations to A/B test key areas of the experience: Navigation, visual design and overall app architecture.
 Working closely with UX research team, we analyzed user interactions and behavioral patterns across both versions.
-This process helped identify which elements performed more effectively in terms of usability, clarity, and engagement.

 Components